bbulkow/FastLED-idf/README.md

 simply changes the duty cycle on a pin using the RMT interface.
 It doesn't do pixel color control.
 It can be an example of using the RMT system, that's it.

+There is an example of LED control, using the RMT interface directly.
+If you just want to it like that, without all the cool stuff in FastLED, be everyone's guest!

 I did reach out to Espressif.
 I think they should include or have a FastLED port.
 In their forums, they said they don't intend to do anything like that.